Fur

 Like many mammals, grizzly bears are covered in thick fur.

-A fur is a soft, thick growth of hair that covers the skin of almost all mammals.
+Fur is the soft, thick growth of hair that covers the skin of almost all mammals.
 It consists of a combination of oily guard hair on top and thick underfur beneath.
 The guard hair keeps moisture from reaching the skin; the underfur acts as an insulating blanket that keeps the animal warm.